haxsaw/actuator-docs/source/manual/orch-basic.rst

     _ = sys.stdin.readline()
     ao.teardown_system()

-For the above to work, you'll obviously need an AWS account and credentials that has permission to create resources in the region named with ``default_region``.
+For the above to work, you'll obviously need an AWS account and credentials that have permission to create resources in the region named with ``default_region``.

 The orchestrator method ``initiate_system()`` blocks until all work specified in the models is complete, and returns